Are you sure you want to leave this Affiliate’s MyShop site?

 Colostrum is a highly nutritious form of breast milk mammals produce that promotes their newborn’s health in the first few days of life.
-Over the years, research has uncovered the mechanisms responsible for colostrum’s health benefits and illuminated its potential to support health across the lifespan.
+Over the years, research has uncovered the mechanisms responsible for colostrum’s health benefits and illuminated its potential to support health across lifespan.
 Read on for an in-depth review of colostrum.

-Phase 1: Colostrum
+1: Colostrum

 Colostrum is packed with essential nutrients and other bioactive compounds that are vital to a newborn’s health and development.
-Compared to mature milk (or phase 3 milk), colostrum has more fats, proteins, vitamins, minerals, hormones, growth factors, and other bioactive compounds, such as antibodies and immune system factors.1 After three days, the concentration of these compounds decreases rapidly.
+Compared to mature milk (or phase 3 milk), colostrum has more fats, proteins, vitamins, minerals, hormones, growth factors, and other bioactive compounds, such as antibodies and immune system components.1 After three days, the concentration of these compounds decreases rapidly.

-Phase 2: Transitional Milk
+2: Transitional Milk

 Transitional milk is produced as colostrum changes to mature milk.
 The transition to mature milk takes about two weeks and begins two to five days after giving birth.
 Transitional milk has high levels of fat, lactose, and water-soluble vitamins and contains more calories than colostrum.2

-Phase 3: Mature Milk
+3: Mature Milk

 Mammals produce mature milk roughly two weeks after giving birth.
 Mature milk is the form of milk made for the duration of breastfeeding.
 The composition of mature milk is drastically different than colostrum.
 Ten percent of mature milk is made up of essential nutrients (carbs, proteins, fats, vitamins, and minerals), whereas the other ninety percent is water.2

-There are two types of mature milk: fore-milk and hind-milk.
-Fore-milk is present at the beginning of feedings and contains greater amounts of water, vitamins, and proteins.
-Hind-milk is produced later in the feeding and contains higher levels of fat.
+There are two types of mature milk: foremilk and hindmilk.
+Foremilk is present at the beginning of feedings and contains greater amounts of water, vitamins, and proteins.
+Hindmilk is produced later in the feeding and contains higher levels of fat.

 As noted above, colostrum contains a unique profile of essential nutrients and other bioactive compounds.
 Colostrum contains more macro and micronutrients than both mature breast milk and cow’s milk.
 Compared to cow’s milk, colostrum has greater amounts of proteins; fats; carbs; magnesium; B vitamins; and vitamins A, C, and E.3 These nutrients play an important role in growth and development; however, the bioactive compounds are responsible for the majority of colostrum’s health benefits.
-These compounds include (but are not limited to):

 Growth Factors